DoughertyK/Project6/README.md

 ## Introduction

-Project4 and Project5 from CSC6301 are Java programs that accept, process, and sort integers provided by a user.
+Project4 and Project5 from CSC6301 are Java programs that accept, process, and sort integers provided by a user into a data structure.
 Project4 uses a Linked List to store the items, and Project5 uses a Stack.

 ## Running the Program